Personal Data Safety in the Era of Real-Time Bidding

 How much time does it usually take to load one page?
 One second?
-Maybe a half?
+Maybe half a second?
 One click and you’re where you want to be.
 Reading the news, seeing the ads.

 But have you ever wondered what is happening on the other side?

 An interesting fact is while the website is loading, hundreds of actions take place.
 Simply stated, the site puts on an auction for your attention.
 Here the big fight starts, where all the ad tech market players are involved.
 Everyone makes their bid.
 One of them wins.
 The technology that allows all these actions is called Real-Time Bidding (RTB).